Pathogenic fungus: Aspergillus

+Dermatophytes

+Dermatophytes are a group of fungi that are highly adapted to colonizing keratinized tissue in humans and animals.
+Fungal structures produced by dermatophytes include macroconidia, microconidia, and arthroconidia (infectious hyphal fragments.
+Dermatophyte infections are initiated with arthroconidia adhere to keratinized tissues.
+The most common dermatophytes to infect humans are Trichophyton, Microsporum, and Epidermophyton.

 Pneumocystis

-Pneumocystis jirovecii (or Pneumocystis carinii) can cause a form of pneumonia in people with weakened immune systems, such as premature children, patients on immunosuppressive treatment, the elderly and AIDS patients.
+Pneumocystis jirovecii (previously known as Pneumocystis carinii) can cause a form of pneumonia in people with weakened immune systems, such as premature children, patients on immunosuppressive treatment, the elderly and AIDS patients.

 Stachybotrys

 Stachybotrys chartarum or "black mold" can cause respiratory damage and severe headaches.
 It frequently occurs in houses and in regions that are chronically damp.

+Pathogens of particular concern

+n 2022 the World Health Organization (WHO) published a list of fungal pathogens which should be a priority for public health action.
+According to the World Health Organization (WHO) in 2022 pathogens of particular concern are: